gorhom/react-native-bottom-sheet/.github/ISSUE_TEMPLATE/bug_report.md

 ## Reproducible sample code

 <!--

- Please add minimal runnable repro as explained above so that the bug can be tested in isolation.
+ Please use the Bottom Sheet issue snack template https://snack.expo.io/@gorhom/bottom-sheet-v4-reproducible-issue-template or provide a minimal runnable repro as explained above so that the bug can be tested in isolation. or use
 -->